Skip to main content

 Full-time employees in Egypt are entitled to various statutory benefits, including:

-• Health Insurance and Social Security Employers must provide health insurance and social security coverage.
+• Health Insurance and Social Security Employers must comply with applicable health insurance and social insurance obligations.

-• Disability Insurance Employees who pay into social insurance are eligible for injury benefits.
+• Disability Insurance Employees registered under social insurance may qualify for work injury and disability protections.

-• Unemployment Compensation Unemployment benefits are available to eligible employees.
+• Unemployment Compensation Unemployment benefits are available to eligible insured employees under the social insurance system.

-• Termination Rules Specific termination rules are in place, with notice requirements.
+• Termination Rules Specific termination rules are in place, including notice and procedural requirements.

 Supplemental benefits can include home office supplies, flexible scheduling, bonuses, additional paid time off, and health and wellness programs.